deusExMac/WebScraper/README.md

 # Related projects

 Some related projects are listed below.
+These include different types such as desktop-based, plugins and extensions as well as web-based.
 A greater lists of Web scrapers can be found  [here](https://github.com/cassidoo/scrapers).
 A list crawlers can be found [here](https://github.com/BruceDone/awesome-crawler) with some of them supporting scraping.

 * [Scrapy](https://github.com/scrapy/scrapy)